RV Air Conditioner Basics: Your Top Questions Answered

 Photo by Camping World

-Calculating AC wattage requires multiplying amps by voltage.
-AC units run on a 120-volt circuit, which you can multiply by the unit’s amperage to convert to wattage.
-You’ll notice that you can also divide a unit’s BTU rating by 10 to get an approximate measure of running wattage.
+Calculating wattage requires multiplying amps by voltage.
+RV air conditioners run on a 120-volt circuit, which you can multiply by the A/C’s amperage to convert to wattage.
+You’ll notice that you can also divide an air conditioner’s BTU rating by 10 to get an approximate measure of running wattage.

-This is helpful when determining if you can safely run your air conditioner with a generator, which usually offers a wattage rating versus an amperage rating.
+This is helpful when determining whether you can safely run your air conditioner with a generator, which usually has a wattage rating rather than an amperage rating.

 AC CapacityRunning Wattage